manuelbieh/react-book/ecosystem/state-management.md

 };
 ```

-The selector function can extracted if you wish to increase reuse and structure:
+The selector function can be extracted if you wish to increase reuse and structure:

 ```jsx
 import { useSelector } from 'react-redux';